spacetelescope/stwcs/doc/source/fits_conventions.rst

 Current implementations of distortion models in FITS headers have been limited to simply describing polynomial models.
-The prime example of this would be the implementation of SIP in WCSTOOLS and DS9 as used for Spitzer data.
+The prime example of this would be the implementation of SIP in WCSTOOLS and DS9 as used for Spitzer data [SIPConvention]_.
 The keywords used for the SIP standard are:

 ::